Best enduro helmets 2024 – top-rated head protection for enduro and gravity MTB riding and racing

 (Image credit: Enduro World Series)

 While it’s a legal requirement for some events and riding spots, not everyone wants a permanent full-face helmet.
-That leaves you with the choice of: a removable chin guard that you can take off for less dangerous parts of the ride, but clip on for the crazy bits; or you can choose an open face helmet with no jaw protection at all, but with deeper coverage on the back of the head to reduce the chance of injury.
+That leaves you with the choice of – a removable chin guard that you can take off for less dangerous parts of the ride, but clip on for the crazy bits.
+Or you can choose an open-face helmet with no jaw protection at all, but with deeper coverage on the back of the head to reduce the chance of injury.

 We’ve covered all the different types here and we regularly update this listing to be sure any new helmets that we rate are included and that existing helmets are re-scored to reflect any changes in the rankings.

-Best enduro helmets
+Best open-face enduro helmets

 Why trust BikePerfect Our cycling experts have decades of testing experience.
-We'll always share our unbiased opinions on bikes and gear.
+We\'ll always share our unbiased opinions on bikes and gear.
 Find out more about how we test.

 Giro Tyrant helmet

-The best open-face helmet for all progressive mountain bike disciplines
+The best open-face enduro helmet

 Specifications